ThatCompany/that_email_log/README.md

 ![Issue page](issue.png)

+If **Email open tracking** is enabled in the plugin's settings and `mailer.html.erb` is modified accordingly (see below), the plugin adds a tiny transparent image to outgoing emails.
+This image lets track, if the email has been opened by the user (if users allowed to load images in their email clients).

 ## Installation

 - Move `that_email_log` directory to the `plugins` directory of Redmine
 - Run `rake redmine:plugins:migrate RAILS_ENV=production`
 - Restart Redmine

+If you want to enable email open tracking using the 1x1 pixel invisible image, you also need to do the following:

+- Copy `mailer.html.erb` from Redmine's `app/views/layouts/` to the same
+  directory in the plugin
+- Add `<%= that_email_tracker %>` somewhere in this file, e.g., before `</body>`

 ## License